- Why Should You Rent a Car in Manila, Philippines?

 When deciding to rent a car in Manila, one thing to look into is the available jumpoff locations of the rented vehicle.

-In general, the car rental pick-up and drop-off points in the metro vary depending on the service provider.
-Before booking, check the jumpoff locations of your chosen car rental service.
+In general, Manila car rental pick-up and drop-off points in the metro vary depending on the service provider.
+Before booking, check the jumpoff locations of your chosen Manila car rental service.
 If you already have a preferred Manila location, you need to choose the rental provider that has a branch in this location.

-Most established car rental providers offer pick-up and drop-off points at the terminals of the Ninoy Aquino International Airport (NAIA).
+Most established and best Manila car rental providers offer pick-up and drop-off points at the terminals of the Ninoy Aquino International Airport (NAIA).
 If you opt to pick up the car at the airport, make sure to ask the provider which terminal their office is located.
 NAIA has three terminals (Terminal 1, Terminal 2, and Terminal 3 ) in Pasay and Parañaque City.

 Aside from the airport terminals, car rental companies also have branches spread across the major cities within Metro Manila.
 These cities are Makati, Pasay, Quezon City, and BGC (Bonifacio Global City).